11 Types of Succulents That Grow Tall

 Its name comes from the Greek word “cyphes” for cup, and “stema”, which means stump or trunk.

-This succulent is often used as an ornamental design element because it’s a striking contrast against other plants due to its size and color scheme.
+This succulent is often used as an ornamental design element because it contrasts sharply against other plants due to its size and color scheme.

-The Cyphostemma Juttae succulent is perfect for areas with little water and high temperatures.
+The Cyphostemma Juttae plant is perfect for areas with little water and high temperatures.

 7. Euphorbia Milii (Crown of Thorns)